vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:419a27dc8b
 ## Writing simple functions that accept multiple arguments

-Francisco discussed the use of multiple parameters in functions in the last lecture.
+Francisco discussed the use of multiple parameters in defining functions in the last lecture.
 You are now going to use what you've learned to modify the `shout()` function further.

 Here, you will modify `shout()` to accept two arguments.
 Parts of the function `shout()`, which you wrote earlier, is shown.